emilio2003/home-assistant/scripts/smart_cloimate_control/README.md

 - **Sun integration** (for `is_day`)
 - **Kia UVO / Hyundai Bluelink integration** (for `kia_uvo.start_climate`)
 - *(Optional)* Template `fog_status` sensor if you want it visible on your dashboard

-## 📂 File Location
-Place the script in: